tamagoz/weave/site/operational-guide/scenarios.md

 ## Autoscaling

+An autoscaling configuration begins with a small fixed cluster:

+* Configured as per the Uniform Fixed Cluster scenario
-This configuration builds on an existing fixed cluster (for example of reserved or protected instances) to add/remove peers based on scaling
+* Hosted on reserved or protected instances to ensure long-term stability
-events:
+* Ideally sized at a minimum of three or five nodes (NB you can make your fixed cluster bigger to accomodate base load as required; we're only specifying a minimum here in the interests of resilience)

-* Arbitrary numbers of dynamic peers can be added or removed concurrently as desired
-* No configuration changes are required to the fixed cluster on scaling events
+Building on this foundation, arbitrary numbers of dynamic peers can be added or removed concurrently as desired, without requiring any changes to the configuration of the fixed cluster.

 ### Scale-out